jreisinger/docs/data/notes/devops/kubernetes.md

 * atomic unit of work in Kubernetes cluster
 * Pod = one or more containers working together symbiotically
-* all containers in a Pod always land on the same machine
+* all containers in a Pod always land on the same node
 * once scheduled to a node, Pods don't move
 * each container runs its own cgroup but they *share* network, hostname and filesystem
 * like a logical host